-Revenue recognition - Revenue from contracts with customers (Refer to note 2.2) \$309,148,000 The majority of the revenue from contracts with customers is generated from service revenue.
-We performed the following procedures, among others: We considered revenue recognition a key audit matter because: evaluated the design and tested a sample of manual controls related to revenue revenue is the most financially significant item in the consolidated statement of comprehensive income recognition including unit pricing, verification of customer usage and reconciliation of revenue data between IT systems. there are high volumes of transactions with customers that may relate to more than just the current financial period for a selection of journal entries with specific risk characteristics that impact revenue balances, our procedures included agreeing
+Revenue recognition - Revenue from contracts with customers

+(Refer to note 2.2) \$344,743,000

+The majority of the revenue from contracts with customers is generated from service revenue.

+We considered revenue recognition a key audit matter because:

+- revenue is the most financially significant item in the consolidated statement of comprehensive income; - there are high volumes of transactions with customers that may relate to more than just the current financial period; and - revenue recognition relies on the successful interaction of systems and information from carriers for accurate billing to customers.
-- revenue recognition relies on the successful interaction of systems and information from carriers for accurate billing to customers - for certain employees, part of their remuneration incentive is linked to revenue outcomes. - for a selection of journal entries with specific risk characteristics that impact revenue balances, our procedures included agreeing selected journal entries to supporting documentation and discussing with management the underlying rationale for those journal entries.